DavidAnson/ConvertTo-Heic/README.md

-# ConvertTo-Jpeg
+# ConvertTo-Heic

-> A PowerShell script that converts RAW (and other) image files to the widely-supported JPEG format
+> A PowerShell script that converts image files to the efficient HEIC format

 ## Overview

-Many cameras - and many phones - save photos in a custom file format.
-Known as [RAW images](https://en.wikipedia.org/wiki/Raw_image_format), these files contain richer information than the widely-supported [JPEG format](https://en.wikipedia.org/wiki/JPEG) allows, but they are not as widely supported by tools.
-To easily view, edit, or share pictures, it can be handy to convert RAW images to the JPEG format.

-`ConvertTo-Jpeg.ps1` is a [PowerShell](https://en.wikipedia.org/wiki/PowerShell) script that uses the [Windows.Graphics.Imaging API](https://docs.microsoft.com/en-us/uwp/api/windows.graphics.imaging) to create a JPEG-encoded copy of each image that is passed to it.
+`ConvertTo-Heic.ps1` is a [PowerShell](https://en.wikipedia.org/wiki/PowerShell) script that uses the [Windows.Graphics.Imaging API](https://docs.microsoft.com/en-us/uwp/api/windows.graphics.imaging) to create a HEIC-encoded copy of each image that is passed to it.
 (The original file is not modified.)

+## Related

+- [ConvertTo-Jpeg.ps1](https://github.com/DavidAnson/ConvertTo-Jpeg): A PowerShell script that converts RAW (and other) image files to the widely-supported JPEG format

+## Requirements

+Windows 10's April 2018 Update (version 1803) introduced support for reading [HEIC/HEIF images](https://en.wikipedia.org/wiki/High_Efficiency_Image_File_Format) to the Windows.Graphics.Imaging API.
+Windows 10's October 2018 Update (version 1809) improved support for HEIC/HEIF images, making it possible to write them.
+`ConvertTo-Heic.ps1` requires the October 2018 Update (version 1809).
+To enable the encoder, install the Microsoft [HEIF and HEVC Media Extensions](https://www.microsoft.com/store/productId/9NTLD6MSD8BM) bundle (or else both of [HEVC Video Extensions](https://www.microsoft.com/store/productId/9NMZLZ57R3T7) and [HEIF Image Extensions](https://www.microsoft.com/store/productId/9PMMSR1CGPWG)).
+Once done, the built-in Photos app (and other programs that use the Windows.Graphics.Imaging API) will be able to work with HEIC/HEIF images.

 ## Examples